 Let’s be clear: when Friedman says Europe will become smaller or tighter, he’s actually right.
 These are the two options Europe faces- but the former is extremely unlikely.
 As he acknowledges, it would be detrimental for Germany to leave as its exports would suffer greatly as a result- and to prevent stepping on the slippery-slope to eurozone collapse, at this point in time a PIIGS-abandonment of the Euro seems equally improbable.

-The reason for the Eurozone’s current North/South divide, the notion that there are a group of responsible states (namely France and Germany) having to bail out many of the remaining nations (Portugal, Italy, Ireland, Greece and Spain), stems from an economics union lacking in political unity.
-The expectation of fiscal responsibility, the idea that all states would spend within their means and take a German-style approach to spending, without a fiscal union to ensure it, was obviously a mistake in the formation of the eurozone.
+The reason for the eurozone’s current North/South divide, the notion that there are a group of responsible states (namely France and Germany) having to bail out many of the remaining nations (Portugal, Italy, Ireland, Greece and Spain), stems from an economic union lacking in political unity.
+The expectation of fiscal responsibility, the idea that all states would spend within their means and take a German-style approach to spending, without fiscal union to ensure it, was obviously a mistake in the formation of the monetary-only eurozone.

 Multilateral action and co-ordination is needed when it comes to macro-economic policymaking, and even those outside the Eurozone but within the EU (the UK, for instance) should not expect to be exempt from part-taking in the effort to head off a double-dip recession.
 Nouriel Roubini agrees; countries like the UK who still have market access “can stop a second depression”, with sensible policy-making (although that may be asking a bit much from a Liberal-Conservative coalition).